deestbie/console-docs/docs/venom/siteorg.md

 |:----------------|:--------------------------------------|
 | Dashboard    | Lists the collection views by total, number of days, and number of hours.  |
 | Videos         | Lists videos defined in your collection, including name, season, security visibility setting, upload date and time, number of views, downloads, and video size.   |
-| Sort Criteria    | Allows you to sort videos in your collection by Order, VoD, Stream, Visibility Settings (Public, Private, Hidden)
+| Sort Criteria    | Allows you to sort videos in your collection by Order, VoD, Stream, Visibility Settings (Public, Private, Hidden).
 | +Upload    | Allows you upload a video to the collection. |